giftnuss/foodsharing/README.md

 `vagrant ssh` connects to the virtual machine.

-You can change the folder directly with `cd /vagrant`.
+Once connected to the virtual machine go to /vagrant with `cd /vagrant` This is where you find all the files of the foodsharing repository in the VM.
-From there on you can use all scripts with `./scripts/NAME`
+From there on you can run all scripts with `./scripts/NAME`

 Note:
 `./scripts/start` will always be executed, when you start the virtual machine with `vagrant up`